adamlg/chatterbox-deploy/README.md

 ### Use another cloud service

  * [ ] Deploy your site to another service such as AWS.
 AWS has a staffed (both with food and with people!) [popup location](https://aws.amazon.com/blogs/aws/aws-popup-loft-in-san-francisco/) that is open to the public.
-Their staff will help you with your AWS deployment if needed.
+Their staff are available to help you with AWS related issues.